5 Packing Tips for a Christmas Cruise

 3. Pack a tasteful Christmas sweater

-I’m currently trying to decide between Retro Santa, Angry Cat, or Hot Sauce Taco Snowman.
+I’m currently trying to decide between T-Rex*, Sequin Showstopper*, or Stripper Reindeer*.
 Vote for your favorite in the comments and tune into my Instagram page on Christmas to see which one I chose!

 You could also pack an ugly sweater, not that I’d know anything about those.
 Every Christmas cruise I’ve been on regardless of line, has had an ugly sweater context and it’s always very entertaining and fun.

-Hot Tip: You’re more likely to win on Carnival with something like this (I kid, I kid):
+Hot Tip: You’re more likely to win on Carnival with something like these* (I kid, I kid):

 4. Pack door decorations, a travel tree, and stockings